thaliaarchi/omniwsa/docs/dialects/voliva.md

 U+FFFD replacement character.
 Thus, the input cannot have unpaired surrogate halves.
 The tokenizer is careful to process UTF-8 code points instead of UTF-16 code units.

+## Types

+- Integers can be integer or char literals or variable references.
+- Index integers can be integer literals or variable references.
+- Strings can be quoted or unquoted, with no semantic difference, or variable references.
+- Labels are unquoted words and may start with `_`.
+- Variables are denoted by a prefix of `_`.
+- Filenames can be unquoted or quoted and may start with `_`.

 ## Generation